opendocsg/slw-judgments-backfill/2008_SGHC_68/report.md

  [emphasis added]

-40     Closer to home, in the most recent pronouncement on resulting trusts, the Court of Appeal in _Lau Siew Kim v Yeo Guan Chye Terence and Another_ [2007] SGCA 54 (" _Lau Siew Kim_ "), stated that there is a distinction to be drawn between the presumption of resulting trust and the resulting trust itself, at [35]:
+40     Closer to home, in the most recent pronouncement on resulting trusts, the Court of Appeal in _Lau Siew Kim v Yeo Guan Chye Terence and Another_ <span class="citation">[2007] SGCA 54</span> (" _Lau Siew Kim_ "), stated that there is a distinction to be drawn between the presumption of resulting trust and the resulting trust itself, at [35]:

  The presumption is an inference of a fact drawn from the existence of other facts, whereas the resulting trust is the equitable response to those facts, proved or presumed... the difference between them is explained in Resulting Trusts [Robert Chambers, Clarendon Press, Oxford 1997]: